George Linton (Barbadian cricketer)

 George Lester Lincoln Linton (12 November 1956 – 14 August 2014) was a Barbadian cricketer.
 He played first-class cricket for Barbados from 1982 to 1990.

 Linton was a leg-spin and googly bowler and lower-order batsman.
 His best bowling figures were 5 for 35 against Guyana in 1982-83, when he also scored 66.
 He was a youth coach for Barbados's National Sports Council for many years.

+He played one season in 1987 as overseas professional/coach with Scottish East League Division One outfit Kirkcaldy Cricket Club (now defunct).